 Green investments are partially exempt in Box 3.
 In 2024, the exemption is a maximum of 71,251 euros (142,502 euros for fiscal partners) and as of January 1, 2025, a maximum of 30,000 euros (60,000 euros for fiscal partners).
 When applying the actual return in Box 3, this exemption is applied pro rata based on the situation on January 1.
 For an exemption of 30,000 euros, a taxpayer with 60,000 euros in green investments on January 1 will have 50 per cent of the actual return on the green investments exempted.

-The Dutch Cabinet needs time to convert the Box 3 system to one based on the actual return.
-This new system is not expected until 2027 at the earliest.
-For this reason, the Cabinet has introduced bridging legislation as of the year 2023.
-In concrete terms, this means that you will pay tax based on the flat-rate savings variant used for the legal redress.
+The Dutch Cabinet needed time to convert the Box 3 system to one based on the actual return.
+This new system is not expected until 2028 at the earliest.
+For this reason, the legislator has introduced bridging legislation as of the year 2023, which is referred to as the ‘flat-rate savings variant’.
 In other words, you will pay tax based on the deemed returns on your real asset mix, where there are three categories: your bank deposits, your other assets and your debts.

 The main difference with the legal redress for the years 2017-2022, with the temporary design of Box 3, taxpayers may also have to pay more tax than in the system for the years 2017-2022.
 After all, the system with two limits for the years 2017-2022 will lapse as of 2023.

-It was up for debate whether the flat-rate savings variant sufficiently aligns with the actual return as intended by the Dutch Supreme Court.
+It was up for debate whether this flat-rate savings variant sufficiently aligns with the actual return as intended by the Dutch Supreme Court.
 This is not the case.
-In its judgment of 6 June 2024, the Supreme Court ruled that the judicial remedy provided by the legislature was indeed insufficient as well.
+In its judgement of 6 June 2024, the Supreme Court ruled that the judicial remedy provided by the legislature was insufficient.
+The additional redress was subsequently laid down in the Box 3 Counterevidence Scheme Act, which entered into force on 19 July 2025.

-We discuss below the main change in the flat-rate savings variant for 2023 to 2026 compared to the flat-rate savings variant for the years 2017 to 2022.
+We discuss below the main change in the flat-rate savings variant for 2023 to 2027 compared to the flat-rate savings variant for the years 2017 to 2022.
+The flat-rate savings variant remains relevant, especially if the actual return is higher.
+In that case, the flat-rate savings variant applies.

-The refinements introduced through the 2024 Tax Plan are as follows:
+A number of refinements to the flat-rate system introduced through the 2024 Tax Plan are as follows:

-The bridging legislation introduces provisions aimed at preventing taxpayers from shifting within asset categories around the reference date of 1 January in order to increase assets in the category with the lowest flat rate of return (bank deposits) to achieve a lower box 3 taxation.
+The bridging legislation introduces provisions aimed at preventing taxpayers from shifting within asset categories around the reference date of 1 January in order to increase assets in the category with the lowest flat-rate of return (bank deposits) to achieve lower Box 3 taxation.
 This can be done, for example, by selling other assets and repurchasing them immediately after the reference date or taking on debts and repaying them after the reference date.
 This is called reference date arbitrage.

 To avoid reference date arbitrage, temporary conversions of assets within an arbitrage period are ignored for calculating the savings and investment benefit.
 This is a continuous three-month period starting before and ending after the reference date.
 This means that conversion acts before 1 October and after 31 March do not qualify as arbitration acts.
 There is also no arbitrage act if there are more than three months between the conversion and the original transaction.
 Conversion of other assets into savings (bank deposits) will constitute an arbitration act if 1) the value of the other assets is lower on the reference date than at any other point in the arbitration period after the reference date; and 2) the value of the savings at any point in that period but after the reference date is lower than on the reference date.
 Reference date arbitrage with debts will be ignored to the extent that the value of those debts is higher on the reference date than at any other time in the arbitration period.

 On request, you can make a plausible case that the conversion acts took place at arm's length.
 If so, there is no reference date arbitrage.
-Business considerations means non-fiscal considerations.
+Business considerations mean non-fiscal considerations.

 Green investments should be divided into green bank deposits and green investments.

-Green bank deposits fall into the asset category of bank deposits, to which the low flat rate of return applies.
-Green investments fall into the other assets category, to which a higher flat rate of return applies.
-If a taxpayer invests in both asset categories, the green investments exemption is deducted first from the green investments and any remaining part of the exemption is deducted from the green bank deposits.
+Green bank deposits fall into the asset category of bank deposits, to which the low flat-rate of return applies.
+Green investments fall into the other assets category, to which a higher flat-rate of return applies.
+If a taxpayer invests in both asset categories, the green investments exemption is first applied to the green investments.
+Any remaining part of the exemption is then applied to the green bank deposits.
 This sequence of applying the exemption is to the advantage of the taxpayer.

-The flat-rate return for the different categories in box 3 for the years 2023 to 2026 are as follows:
+The flat-rate return for the different categories in Box 3 for the years 2023 to 2027 is as follows:

 Category 1 Bank deposits |